 One of the grandest buddhist temples in Eastern Japan, Hasedera has vital links to Japan’s ancient history.
 Its main building houses an awesome wooden statue, almost ten metres tall, of Kannon, the eleven-headed goddess of mercy.
 More than just a temple, this collection of buildings covers quite a bit of ground and encourages peaceful wandering of its gardens, ponds, and bridges.
 It’s like a portal to the buddhist Japan of old.

 Visiting Japan sometime between July 1st and September 14th?
 Looking to stretch your legs?
-Take a casual day hike up Japan’s highest peak: Mt.
+If you’re looking to tackle an easy hike, take a casual day trip up to the peak of Mt.
 Fuji.
 Okay, we’re joking about the casual part.
 While this climb is totally doable for hikers of all capabilities, it’s 8 hours long and can be strenuous, even for those in tip top shape.
 Make sure that you take all necessary precautions, do your research and stay safe.
 And, most importantly, enjoy the (actually) breath-taking view from the top.

-Embrace your fear, down a few drinks, and hop onto the stage at one of Japan’s (many) late-night karaoke bars.
-Karaoke originated in Japan, and trust us, they go hard to keep their title as #1 champs around the world.
+Embrace your fear, down a few drinks, and hop onto the stage at one of Japan’s many late-night karaoke bars.
+Karaoke originated in Japan and, if you ask us, Karaoke is the most fun things to do in Japan.
 Most bars are open from 11pm-3am and consist of multiple, private rooms so that you can hang with friends — or, if you’re feeling brave, join a group of strangers.
 Nervous that you’ll sound silly?
 Who cares.
 Your traveling.
 No one knows you here!

 While this is probably Kyoto’s busiest tourist spot, avoiding it would be such a mistake.
 Kinkaku-ji (or Temple of the Golden Pavilion, as it’s often known) is a tremendous site.
 Beyond the fact that its walls are shimmering gold, it also sits at the centre of a pond surrounded by lush green and black pine trees.
 It’s a stunning setting that feels like it was ripped right out of a storybook.